 A political risk is also the successful carry on of Bulgaria's integration to the EU.
 Bulgaria's accession to the EU legitimates the economic reforms have been undertaken in the name of the country's integration to the Union.
 In the future the economic growth will depend on the political will to carry on with the economic reforms and to apply the best market practices of the EU, as well as on the impact on the Bulgarian economy of the financial crisis.
 The Government's ability to implement reforms, in turn, depends on the extent to which the members of the government can continue its efforts in the promotion of this reform, especially in times of economic crisis.
-At this moment, Bulgaria is in a situation of pre-term parliamentary elections held a year ago and a government formed with a pro-European profile known by GERB and United Patriots.
-So far, the government has relied on strong parliamentary support, and the presidency of the Council of the European Union in the first half of 2018 has also contributed to this.
+At this moment, Bulgaria is in a situation of pre-term parliamentary elections, held about more then three years ago and a government formed with a pro-European profile known by GERB and United Patriots.
+So far, the government has relied on strong parliamentary support, but internal problems in the smaller partner and a number of other issues makes this support more insecure.
 The relatively unstable political situation in the short run hides risks that still do not show up.
 Despite the lack of expectations of major shocks and significant policy changes, uncertainty about the country's future governance is a significant risk that may affect the economic development of the country.
 Nevertheless, the political risk in the country remains elevated.